More Thoughts

 One could lump perceptions, mental formations, and consciousness into one "consciousness" and separate the breath out to make a different "three aggregates" - body, breath, and consciousness.

 Now, which of the five aggregates above is “self?”
 Where, exactly, is the thing we have been conditioned to call "self?"
 All the factors that make up our physical form and our "experiences" are dynamic, fleeting, impermanent, and dependent on other "things"- they are conditioned phenomena (sankhara).
-The "sense of self" that has been shaped by natural selection for preservation and propagation seems real but it is only an inference of inputs to and interactions within the brain- there is no actual separate, independent "self" - the five aggregates are the components that help create the sense of self, but these are all impermanent and are connected to and totally dependent on all things which appear to be separate from us (but can be perceived as an all encompassing "Self," a "oneness" of all things).
-A definition of "mind" that may be useful here is mind = brain, body, and surrounding environment - your brain is a processor modulating the interactions with your body and your surroundings- "separateness" is an illusion.
+The "sense of self" that has been shaped by natural selection for preservation and propagation seems real but it is only an inference of inputs to and interactions within the brain- there is no actual separate, independent "self" - the five aggregates are the components that help create the sense of self, but these are all impermanent and are connected to and totally dependent on all things which appear to be separate from us (but can perhaps be perceived as an all encompassing "Self," a "oneness" of all things).
+A definition of "mind" that may be useful here is mind = brain, body, and surroundings - your brain is a processor modulating the interactions with your body and your surroundings- "separateness" is an illusion.
 But we are capable of metacognition and meta-awareness- we can observe such things without necessarily identifying with or being attached to them.

 Food for thought- what was "our" nature before the big bang?
 The essence of all things we now perceive as separate was there as "One" just in different form/energy- our "separation" after the big bang into various manifested forms has been a constant evolution/ changing of matter and energy, particles and waves, yet we are all, ultimately, offspring of and part of one universal, "eternal," "family" of matter and energy, particles and waves.